wurbanski/contrail-infra-doc/source/rfc/ansible-style-guide.rst

 YAML File Format
 ^^^^^^^^^^^^^^^^

-YAML files should begin with the YAML marker `---` marking the start of the document and end with a newline.
+YAML files should begin with the YAML marker `---` marking the start of the document and end with a blank line.

 .. code-block:: yaml